carolinestehle/how-green-is/README.md

 The network consists of a contracting path and an expansive path, which gives it the u-shaped architecture.
 The contracting path is a typical convolutional network that consists of repeated application of convolutions, each followed by a rectified linear unit (ReLU) and a max pooling operation.
 During the contraction, the spatial information is reduced while feature information is increased.
 The expansive pathway combines the feature and spatial information through a sequence of up-convolutions and concatenations with high-resolution features from the contracting path

+*Training
-*insert results (accuracy/loss/confusin matrix) / input image-predicted image .........
+*Inferance insert results (accuracy/loss/confusin matrix) / input image-predicted image .........

 **Pixel-Wise Classification Using Deep Neural Networks:**